Inaugural Facebook Live Event Attracts Hundreds

 “PERA needs to be a partner with our members, stakeholders and employers,” Baker said.
 “We need to meet members where they are.
 This Facebook Live event is a step in that direction.
 We need to be the type of organization that provides service to our members when and how they’re looking for it.”

 Find a summary of a few questions and responses below.
-You can watch the entire event here.
+You can watch the entire event on our Facebook page.
 Please note, some questions and answers are lightly edited for length and clarity.

 Q: Will there be an automatic adjustment this year?